fsepy/fsetools/README.md

 ### Command line interface

-Once `fsetools` is installed, CLI help can be summoned using the following command:
+Once `fsetools` is installed, CLI help can be summoned using the following command in a terminal:

 ```shell
 (base) C:\Users\Fu>fsetools -h
 ```

+Remember to change to the correct Python environment if appropriate.

 ## Authors